 Accept that there is a limit to what you can do if a person you care about is depressed, it is hard to see those we love suffer, but getting through a period of depression takes time, you cannot fix them by talking them out of it.
-Encourage them to seek professional help , listen to them without trying to make things better, do not take it personally if they seem to turn away from you or reject you, have patience with them.
+Encourage them to seek professional help , listen to them without trying to make things better by telling them what to do, do not take it personally if they seem to turn away from you or reject you, have patience with them.

 More importantly it can be very difficult to support someone who is clinically depressed, if you are finding it hard, seek professional support for yourself too.